w33ts/dank-memer-wiki/About-Dank-Memer/Vote.md

 ### <font color =b32d2d>Vote rewards</font>
 Every time you vote, you receive some rewards instantly, and you can earn a vote level for larger monthly rewards.

-These are the instant perks you receive from one vote:
+These are the instant perks you receive per vote:

+`Discordbotlist`

- -  1.50x XP Multiplier for 20 minutes
+ - 2.25x XP Multiplier for 1 hour
- -  +50% Coin Multiplier for 20 minutes
  - 1x Vote Pack
- -  50 XP (• XP Multiplier)
+ - 50.000 coins
+ - 1x Tool Box
+ - 3x Candy Corn

+`Top.gg`
+- +150% Coin Multiplier for 1 hour
+- 1x Vote Pack

 Each vote on <a href="https://top.gg/bot/memes/vote" target="_blank">top.gg</a> or <a href="https://discordbotlist.com/bots/dank-memer/upvote">discordbotlist</a> also gives you one vote level, and you can earn more rewards by reaching certain vote levels every month.
 You can earn up to 4 vote levels per day by voting on both websites twice a day.